streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

     readonly OTHER: "o";
 };

+// Warning: (ae-forgotten-export) The symbol "CmStreamingFormat" needs to be exported by the entry point index.d.ts
+//
+// @internal (undocumented)
+export type CmcdStreamingFormat = CmStreamingFormat;

+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "CmcdStreamType" because one of its declarations is marked as @internal
+//
 // @beta
-export type CmcdStreamingFormat = typeof CmcdStreamingFormat[keyof typeof CmcdStreamingFormat];

-// @beta
 export const CmcdStreamType: {
     readonly VOD: "v";
     readonly LIVE: "l";
 };

+// Warning: (ae-forgotten-export) The symbol "CmStreamType" needs to be exported by the entry point index.d.ts
+//
-// @beta
+// @internal (undocumented)
-export type CmcdStreamType = typeof CmcdStreamType[keyof typeof CmcdStreamType];
+export type CmcdStreamType = CmStreamType;

 // @beta
 export type CmcdValue = CmcdObjectType | CmcdStreamingFormat | CmcdStreamType | string | number | boolean | symbol | SfToken;